Joanne Nova: Climate change denial advocacy

-She self-published the book The Skeptics Handbook, which rejects the scientific consensus on climate change and promotes various falsehoods about climate change.
+She self-published The Skeptics Handbook, which rejects the scientific consensus on climate change and promotes various falsehoods about climate change.
 The book argues that temperatures have not increased, and that greenhouse gases do not contribute to climate change.
 The book promotes the myth that there is already so much in the atmosphere that adding more will not have an impact on temperatures.
 The book was widely distributed in the United States by The Heartland Institute, known primarily for promoting pseudoscientific views on climate change and the harms of smoking.
 In 2009, Nova self-published a sequel, Global Bullies Want Your Money, and in the same year she wrote a paper for the SPPI titled Climate Money.
-That year, she gave a presentation at the Heartland Institute, titled "The Great Global Fawning: How Science Journalists Pay Homage to Non-Science and Un-Reason."
+That year, she gave a presentation at the Heartland Institute, titled "The Great Global Fawning: How Science Journalists Pay Homage to Non-Science and Un-Reason".

 She has falsely claimed that fewer than half of climate scientists agree with the IPCC's conclusion that is the dominant contributor to climate change.
 PolitiFact described that as a "flat-out wrong" interpretation of data from a survey, and the lead author of the survey in question said that the survey showed "a strong majority of scientists agree that greenhouse gases originating from human activity are the dominant cause of recent warming."
 Nova has argued that climate science is distorted by money, saying "thousands of scientists have been funded to find a connection between human carbon emissions and the climate.
 Hardly any have been funded to find the opposite."

 Nova had a five-part debate on AGW with Dr. Andrew Glikson, first on Quadrant Online, and continuing on her own blog.
 In 2012, she appeared in the ABC Television documentary I Can Change Your Mind About ...
 Climate with her partner David Evans, in discussion with Nick Minchin and Anna Rose.